ibm-cloud-docs/hlf-support/howto/ibm-hlfsupport-console-govern-components.md

 1. **Update its configuration**.
 Just as it is possible to override configuration parameters when deploying a node, it is possible to edit many parameters and redeploy the node.
 For more information, see our topic on [Advanced deployment options](/docs/hlf-support?topic=hlf-support-ibm-hlfsupport-console-adv-deployment).
 2. **Increase the resources allocated to it**.
 If you notice that the performance of a node is beginning to lag or that its storage is beginning to run out, you can choose whether to deploy a larger node and join it to channels or whether to increase the resources allocated to your existing node.
 3. **Upgrade its Fabric version**.
 Every node is deployed using a release version of Hyperledger Fabric.
-When new versions of Fabric become available on the IBM Blockchain Platform, **Upgrade available** is visible on the tile representing the node.
+When new versions of Fabric become available on the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric, **Upgrade available** is visible on the tile representing the node.
 While upgrading to a new version of Fabric is always recommended, unless is rendered necessary by the capabilities of channels you want to join, it is typically optional.
 For more information, check out [Upgrading to a new version of Fabric](#ibm-hlfsupport-console-govern-components-upgrade).

 In this topic, we'll cover the process for [reallocating resources](#ibm-hlfsupport-console-govern-components-reallocate-resources), upgrading to a new version of Fabric, and [deleting nodes](#ibm-hlfsupport-console-govern-components-delete).